 The ‘share’ portion is also a time for teachers to incorporate direct instruction.
 I’d never want to start a lesson with “Why I think the American Revolution was justified.”
 By the end, however, I’m happy to build on what students come up with, or add to their ideas if they’ve missed something important.

-Create Your Own 3-Part Lesson Plan
+Create Your Own 3-Part Lesson Plans

 Now that you know the three parts to an engaging lesson, you’re ready to plan one for your students.
-We’ve created a simple template to help you organize your ideas and plan 3-part lessons in any subject.
+We’ve created a simple template to help you organize your ideas and plan 3-part lessons for any subject.

 For additional help planning engaging lessons, connect with an instructional coach.
 Our expert coaches can help you and your team plan lessons, explore best practices, or even debrief a lesson you’ve already conducted.